VoluntaryLabs/Bitmarkets/README.md

 #security notes

 Bitmarkets talks to the network in three ways:
-1. BitcoinJ talks to other Bitcoin nodes via Tor
+- BitcoinJ talks to other Bitcoin nodes via Tor
-2. Bitmessage talks to other Bitmessage nodes via Tor
+- Bitmessage talks to other Bitmessage nodes via Tor
-3. Plain HTTP requests to blockchain.info are periodically made to get the current Bitcoin exchange rate.
+- HTTP requests to blockchain.info are used get the current Bitcoin exchange rate.

 Client side files are not currently encrypted.
 We recommend at least using FileVault.